martinctl/adaguleeer/README.md

 ### Analysis

-1. At this stage of the project we hand picked certain famous video games (like Fortnite), plotted their average generated views over time and then compared these plots with e-sports tounaments of the corresponding video games.
+1. At this stage of the project we hand picked famous video games, plotted their average generated views over time and then compared these plots with e-sports tounaments of the corresponding video games.
 This analysis shows that e-sports tounament have a real impact on viewerships in Youtube and offers a lead for a more in depth analysis in Milestone 3.

 2. In order to understand the structure of gaming communities in Youtube we decided to create a graph where each node represents a video game and each edge represents how close are these video games in terms of their communities (In other words, to what extent do different videos games' communities overlap).
 This graph will be created based on the commments data where the edge weights represent the number of users that commented on both video games represented by the nodes.
 For the time being we chose to create the graph based on **100k** comments as a **Proof of Concept**.

-## Proposed Timeline
+### Proposed Timeline

-### Tasks
+15.11.2024 Data handling and preprocessing, initial exploratory analyses 06.12.2024 Tasks Complete implementation
+13.12.2024 Final Analysis, Data Story
+20.12.2024 Data Story, Report Writing

 ### Organization within the team

-## Questions to TA
+- Mehdi, Jean & Léopold: Tasks related to the first research question, following point 1 of the analysis
+- Martin & Maxime: Tasks related to the second research question, following point 2 of the analysis The task distribution is indicative but reflects the main contributions of each member.
+Everyone on the team will participate in creating the final visualizations and completing the data story.